The Fairness of Credit Scoring Models: Measuring fairness

-The goal of the bank is to build a scoring model which maps the observable non-protected features $X$ into a conditional probability for an applicant of being good type, $p\left( X\right) =\Pr \left( \left.
+The goal of the bank is to build a scoring model which maps the non-protected features $X$ into a conditional probability for an applicant of being good type, $p\left( X\right) =\Pr \left( \left.
 Y=1\right\vert X\right) $.
 This probability is then transformed into a predicted outcome $\widehat{Y}$ taking a value $1$ when $p\left( X\right) $ is above a given threshold $\delta \in \left] 0,1\right[ $ and $0$ otherwise.
-We denote by $f\left( X\right) $ the classifier mapping $X$ into the $\widehat{Y}$, with $\widehat{Y}=f\left( X\right) $.
-We impose no constraint on the $f$ function: it can be parametric (logistic regression for instance) or not, linear or not, an individual or ensemble classifier which combines a set of homogeneous or heterogeneous models, etc.\footnote{See \cite{Lessmann2015} for an overview and comparison of credit scoring models.} To comply with current banking regulation, we assume that the bank does not use the sensitive attribute $D$ as an input in its scoring model.
+We denote by $f\left( X\right) $ the classifier mapping $X$ into $\widehat{Y}$, with $\widehat{Y}=f\left( X\right) $.
+We impose no constraint on the function $f$: it can be parametric (logistic regression for instance) or not, linear or not, an individual or ensemble classifier which combines a set of homogeneous or heterogeneous models, etc. Finally, to comply with current banking regulation, we assume that the bank does not use the sensitive attribute $D$ as an input in its scoring model.